Runtime Authorization Layer

 JetStream, Portal26, Singulr, Prompt Security, or another AI-specific security tool

 The structural difference is architectural position.
-To enforce pre-execution policy, detect inbound injection before it reaches agent context, produce a cryptographically verified Decision Trace, or block a blast-radius violation in real time — you must be inline on the execution path.
-Observation tools are, by design, off the critical path.
+To enforce pre-execution policy, detect inbound injection before it reaches agent context, produce a verifiable Decision Trace, or block a blast-radius violation in real time — you must be inline on the execution path.

 Portal26 tells you what happened.
-Behavry stops it before it completes.
-JetStream gives you a governance dashboard.
-Behavry gives you a control plane — removing it doesn't reduce visibility.
-It breaks agent access entirely.
+Behavry decides whether it should.
+JetStream gives you a dashboard.
+Behavry gives you a control plane — removing it doesn't reduce visibility, it breaks agent access entirely.

 They observe and attribute.
-Behavry intercepts and decides — before execution, not after.
+Behavry authorizes — before execution, not after.

 06